-For UBE transfer applicants who are licensed in another jurisdiction, it takes approximately four to six months from the time an application is submitted for the application to be approved.
+For UBE transfer applicants licensed in other jurisdictions, application approval takes approximately four to six months from submittal.

 For applicants who have never been admitted in another jurisdiction, it takes approximately two to three months from the time an application is submitted for the application to be approved, assuming Washington has received the qualifying transferred UBE score.

-Once the application is approved, applicants will receive an email notification.
+Once the application is approved, applicants will receive email notification.

 Questions about transferring a UBE score to Washington should be directed to firstname.lastname@example.org or 206-727-8209.